Ildar-Daminov/MATLAB-code-for-CIRED-paper/README.md

   main_optim_energy_limit.m     this script finds the optimal loading profile which maximizes the energy transfer through
                                 transformer (for 1 day and 7 days).
 In the paper these results are shown in Figure 4 main_Figure6.m                this script generates the data for Figure 6

+  main_Figure8.m                this script generates data and the Figure 8

 Additional functions and data:
   distrbution_transformer_optim.m         thermal model of ONAN distribution transformer in accordance with IEC 60076-7.
 This